 Alleged violations of the Student Code of Conduct are adjudicated through the NMC student judicial process.
 Consequences for violations may include but are not limited to the following sanctions, but are not limited to some form of disciplinary probation; required attendance at educational programs; referral for assessment and treatment; relocation to a new living environment; and suspension or expulsion from NMC.
 In addition, students can expect to be arrested and fined for violations of local, State, and Federal Law on campus.

 NMC supports and sponsors programs aimed at the prevention of substance abuse by students.
 NMC encourages students with alcohol or drug dependency problems to contact NMC's Counseling office 231.995.1040, community counseling centers for referral services or assistance, or to visit http://www.theagapecenter.com/Treatment-Centers/Michigan.htm and click on Substance Abuse Treatment Facility Locator for Michigan.

 There are legal sanctions under NMC regulations, local ordinances, and under state and federal law for the unlawful possession, use, or distribution of illicit drugs and alcohol.
 A violation under state law may result in a misdemeanor or felony conviction, depending on the nature of the offense, punishable by imprisonment, payment of fines, confiscation of real and personal property, or a combination of all three.

-Students and staff participating in programs having specific drug and alcohol testing requirements imposed by law or governmental regulation (e.g., Aviation, Merchant Marine) shall be required to comply with the testing protocols imposed by such regulations.
+Students and staff participating in programs having specific drug and alcohol testing requirements imposed by law or governmental regulation (e.g., Aviation, Dental, Great Lakes Maritime Academy, Nursing, and Police Academy) shall be required to comply with the testing protocols imposed by such regulations.
 Violators may be subject to sanctions imposed by law or governmental regulation, in addition to NMC-imposed discipline.